island-rush/K3/README.md

 -   Instructor: "Smith" -> Env value
 -   Password: "asdf" -> Env value (stores the md5 hash)

 Here you can click a button to insert the database tables ("INITIALIZE DATABASE").
 This action must be done before all others.
+If this fails (some external DBs don't allow multiple commands at once), you might need to manually execute the 'tableInsert.sql' file from whatever database editer you prefer (such as MySQL Workbench).

 The /courseDirector page is used for creating games, deleting games, and resetting teacher passwords.
 You must create a game here in order to play the game.
 It is recommended to create a game with the default values that are always loaded in the homepage.
 This will prevent typing in credentials everytime the client needs to login. ('m1a1', 'adolph', 'asdf').
+These values are only set to help speed up development.

 The password used when creating a game is the password used by teachers to login to their /teacher page.
 Teachers are able activate/deactivate their games, as well as reset the game to have initial pieces on the board.
 They can also reset team passwords, but simply leaving these as the defaults are fine when developing.